MorisDe/MorisDe/README.md

 ### 🚀 Featured Projects
 - 🔍👨🏻‍💼 **[Lead Short List Via Automation](https://github.com/MorisDe/lead_shortlist_automation):** Create Lead Automation and LLM generated response to user.
 - 📈📊 **[Financial Analysis](https://github.com/MorisDe/Financial-Statements):** Develop Financial Prediction Model.
-- ⚙🧾 **[DE Pipeline](https://github.com/MorisDe/DE_PIPELINE):** Data Engineering Project that migrates Data from MYSQL to Postgres.
+- ⚙🧾 **[DE Pipeline](https://github.com/MorisDe/DE_PIPELINE):** Data Engineering Project that migrates Data from MYSQL to Postgres and to a Data Warehouse.

-⭐️ *“Code is logic, but creativity makes it alive.”*
+⭐️ *“Code is logic, but the soul of it lives in creativity.”*